Mara-Li/Obsidian-Snippet-Manager/README.md

 - The executable don't use the same environment file as the package : You need to configure two times if you use the two (CLI + executable released)
 - Delete the release delete the environment file.
 Beware when you update your executable.

+You can select the files you want to update or clone.
+Also, you can exclude specific file from update, instead of entire folder.
+Note : When you clone a repo, select some files don't exclude them.
+If you **really** don't want them, exclude them using the tab exclude.

 ---

 # CLI